axiomhq/next-axiom/README.md

 ## Capture traffic requests

-Create a `middleware.ts` in the root dir of your app:
+Create or edit the `middleware.ts` in the root directory of your app:

 ```typescript
 import { Logger } from 'next-axiom'